matlab-discord/Matlab-Discord-Bot/msg/help.md

 !done : Clear a help channel of its busy status. (exit, answered, close)

+!execute : Run code through MATLAB found in a codeblock within the last 5 messages.

 !google <message> : lmgtfy the last message sent, or the <message> supplied.

 !help : Display this help message!